ArvindHarinder1/PrivatePreviewDocs/GLDAPwithADLDS.md

 * Select the **CN=Contoso** naming context from the drop-down list and click **OK**.
 9. Click the **+** icon to the left of **CN=Contoso** and the Imported users should appear directly below as **CN=username@contoso.com,CN=Contoso**.

+# Summary

+This document provides steps for CSS Support engineers to create their own Azure AD ECMA Connector host lab.
+Provisioning will target a Windows server running in Azure.
+Accounts will be provisioned to an Active Directory Lightweight Services (AD LDS) instance.

+This document was created using a "Standard_B2s" Azure VM using Windows Server 2019 Datacenter.
+The VM shares a network with an Active Directory domain to which it is joined as a member server.
+This allows Kerberos to be used for Authentication to the ECMA connector.

+**Note**: The ECMA connector can also be used with OpenLDAP or any other LDAPv3 directory.

+# Requirements

+* Azure subscription
+* Azure AD Premium 1 or Premium P2 (EMS E3 or E5)
+    * The Azure AD tenant must be associated with the Azure subscription
+* Azure VM running Windows Server 2016 or later with a Static IP Public Address
+    * AD LDS is a free role that can be installed on Windows Server.
+This is a cost effective lab for CSS.
+    **NOTE**: This lab uses a domain member server because it is easier to manage than a server in a workgroup.
+* Microsoft .NET 4.5.2 Framework or later.
+    * If using Windows Server 2016, launch Server Manager, click Add roles and features, and on the Features step of the wizard, ensure that **.NET Framework 4.6** is installed.
+* TCP Port 8585 does not need to be exposed on the Azure VM Networking tab.
+The cloud provisioning agent handles connectivity.
+* ECMA Connector software has been installed.